The "Cold Food Festival"

 When one has finished reading this poem, one feels as though he has been watching a blushing beauty, her face full of smiles, cavorting in the swing yard.

-Li Shimin waved his sleeve and sighed with emotion over his concubines swinging on swings under the shade of green trees in the swing yard.
+It is said that Tang Dynasty Emperor Li Shimin waved his sleeve and sighed with emotion over his concubines swinging on swings under the shade of green trees in the swing yard.
 He called it the "sport for demigods".

 Also, beginning in the Tang Dynasty, swinging on swings during the Cold Food Festival became popular, not just among royalty, but among the people as well.
 Even the privileged daughters